Prepare BEFORE A Storm

 Don’t be reluctant to talk with your family about the possibility of a hurricane, fire, tornado, or flood.
 Thought and action before the disaster hits usually helps family members react wisely.
 Families that work together to prepare for the problem will cope better than those who do not take precautions.
 Consider how your children might react in a disaster, how you might react, and how the crisis could affect each person’s emotional and physical well-being.
 Plan in advance for how to deal with a crisis situation.

-• Play “Let’s Pretend” with preschoolers.
-Discuss a situation that might arise in your area and then ask, “What would you do?”
+- Play pretend with preschoolers.
+Discuss a situation that might arise in your area and then ask, “what would you do?”